passportxyz/passport-docs/pages/building-with-passport/major-concepts/platform-integrator-concepts.md

 It would be helpful to understand the [audience definitions](platform-integrator-concepts.md#audience-definitions) in the introduction of this page when reading this section.

-If integrated properly, ecosystem partners utilizing a platform's services will be able to utilize Passport functionality to ensure that their content or programs are minimally affected by Sybils.&#x20;
+If integrated properly, ecosystem partners utilizing a platform's services will be able to utilize Passport functionality to ensure that their content or programs are minimally affected by Sybils.

 For example, an ecosystem partner runs a forum and voting platform in addition to their main application.
-Integrating Passport across all these platforms gives them confidence that your whole organization is protected to the same standard, with the same configuration.&#x20;
+Integrating Passport across all these platforms gives them confidence that your whole organization is protected to the same standard, with the same configuration.

 A Passport integration is straightforward, flexible and configurable to ecosystem partners' needs depending on how a platform integrator builds the integration.
-You can easily set global configurations that are standard across all platforms and partners, or you could tailor your Sybil defences to each platform, so that you can have stricter controls for more sensitive services.&#x20;
+You can easily set global configurations that are standard across all platforms and partners, or you could tailor your Sybil defences to each platform, so that you can have stricter controls for more sensitive services.

 You can learn more about these benefits by reading our [blog post about our partnership with Guild.xyz](https://www.gitcoin.co/blog/guild-xyz-and-gitcoin-passport-partner).